Use it or lose it: Pete Carroll, Seahawks must maximize the prime of Russell Wilson’s career

 Coach Pete Carroll told a poignant story about walking back into Lambeau Field in Green Bay, Wis., last Sunday, long after the Seahawks’ 28-23 loss to the Packers had ended.
-The stadium was empty, snow was falling, and he was the lone soul in sight.
-The scene Carroll described was both serene and surreal.
+The stadium was empty, snow was falling and he was the lone soul in sight.
+The scene Carroll described was serene and surreal.

 “You see the Lambeau sign is up there.
 It looks like it’s in the sky. … It looked like it was floating up there.”

-To Carroll, the anecdote accentuates the deep pain of the Seahawks’ sudden departure and the yearning he felt to make sure they get further next year.
+To Carroll, the anecdote accentuates the deep pain of the Seahawks’ sudden departure and the yearning he felt to make sure they get farther next year.

 “To just recognize we were so close to doing something really extraordinary,” he mused.
 “Man, it was just hard to walk out of there and leave, leaving that opportunity behind.”